Looking to hire a launch manager?

 - What’s something you like to learn?

-#5 Why I take gigs on launch teams – even if they aren’t in manager role
+#5 Why I take gigs on launch teams – even if they aren’t in a manager role

 - Learning opportunity